JoakimTeixeira/what-im-learning/README.md

 List of topics I'm learning or practicing.

-Prototypes exemplifing concepts or tools, for future use and reference.
+I've attached prototypes exemplifying concepts or tools for future use and reference.

 ## Frontend